ABuffEr/NVDAVersionDownloader/README.md

 ## Download

-Clone this repository or download a zip directly from [here.](https://codeload.github.com/ABuffEr/NVDASnapshotDownloader/zip/master)
+Download a zip directly from [here,](https://codeload.github.com/ABuffEr/NVDASnapshotDownloader/zip/master) or clone this repository.